About Enterprise DLP

 —Discover and conditionally stop sensitive data from being leaked to untrusted web applications.

-—Discover and monitor sensitive data when it is uploaded to sanctioned corporate applications.
+—Discover and monitor sensitive data when it’s uploaded to sanctioned corporate applications.

 • Data Patterns—Help you detect sensitive content and how that content is being shared or accessed on your network.

-After you utilize the data patterns (either predefined or custom), you manage the data filtering profiles from Panorama.
-You can use a predefined data filtering profile, or create a new profile, and add data patterns to it.
-You then create security policies and apply the profiles you added to the policies you create.
-For example, if a user uploads a file and data in the file matches the criteria in the policies, the managed firewall either creates an alert notification or blocks the file upload.
+.
+You can use a predefined data profile, or create a new profile, and add data patterns to it.
+You then create security policies and apply the profiles you added to the policy rules you create.
+For example, if a user uploads a file and data in the file matches the criteria in the policy rules, the managed firewall either creates an alert notification or blocks the file upload.

-When traffic matches a data filtering profile that a security rule is using, a data filtering log is generated.
-The log entry contains detailed information regarding the traffic that match one or more data pattern in the data filtering profile.
-The log details enable forensics by allowing you to verify when an matched data generated an alert notification or was blocked.
+When traffic matches a data profile that a security rule is using, a data filtering log is generated.
+The log entry contains detailed information regarding the traffic that match one or more data pattern in the data profile.
+The log details enable forensics by allowing you to verify when a matched data generated an alert notification or was blocked.

 To improve detection accuracy and reduce false positives, you can also specify: